IronJam11/Creo/README.md

 ---

-## Why Celution is better than traditional platforms
+## Why Creo is better than traditional platforms

 * **Automated fairness:** No reliance on maintainers to release funds.
 * **Beginner protection:** Staked deadlines protect newcomers.